junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He isn't sure how or where his mother would take it to, but hell, they're in Heaven now, how bad can it be if they don't take it well?

 Mary cups his cheeks with two hands, looking into his eyes.
 "Go look for him, then.
-I know how important he is for you."
+I know how important he is to you.
+I'll talk to your Dad."

 Dean gives her an appreciative smile.
 "Thanks, Mom."
 And walks out of the house.

-Impala is parked along the roadside.
-Dean sits into the driver's seat, and starts driving.
+The Impala is parked along the roadside.
+Dean sits in the driver's seat, and starts driving.

 The road gradually turns from the small town of Lawrence into Lebanon before he realizes where he's heading.

-Bunker slowly comes into the view.
+Bunker slowly comes into view.

 <br>